-STEP 7: Slide the end of one rubber band into one slot, pull it tight across and slide the other side in as well.
+STEP 7: Slide the end of one rubber band into one slot, pull it tightly across and slide the other side in as well.
 Repeat this for the second rubber band to create a plus sign.

 Adjust the knots if necessary to allow the bands to be tight-ish.
 Cut off the ends of the elastic bands.

 STEP 8: Stick a felt or cotton ball tail to the back.

 STEP 9: Decorate your second cup with fun rainbow colours.
 You don't need to add bunny details or elastic bands to the second cup.